 As Formula One prepares this weekend to run its final race in Malaysia, after nearly 20 years at the venue outside Kuala Lumpur, our memory in sport remains very short.
-Watching “Grand Prix” can remind those who like to criticize the series for not being what it once was, that little has changed.
+Watching “Grand Prix” can remind those who like to criticize the series for not being what it once was, that little in the ethos has changed.
 Malaysia was one of the many circuits that so-called “purists” liked to say had no place on the calendar of a series that was born in Europe, since the Southeast Asian nation had no racing culture, no car culture, no fans….
 But in the film, the series already travelled to Mexico, and in another 10 years it would go to Japan.
 In fact, a Japanese manufacturer was involved in the film – as was Honda in reality – trying to win races after a couple of seasons without success, and seeking the best driver and having undergone far too much humiliation through losing.
 Echoes of Honda in the series now.

-Very few of the underlying narratives have changed, and even most of the circuits from the film are still part of the series, but built up and improved: Spa, Monza, the Nurburgring (although it was not the same circuit), Mexico and Monaco.
+Very few of the underlying narratives have actually changed, and even most of the circuits from the film are still part of the series, but built up and vastly improved: Spa, Monza, the Nurburgring (although it was not the same circuit), Mexico and Monaco.
 The glitzy after-party in Monaco still goes on today.

 The cars of the day were beautiful objects, and while they are primitive by today’s standards, they were the highest expression of the technology of the day, as with today’s cars.